 Magnetic Resonance Imaging (MRI) uses magnetic field energy, rather than X-ray radiation, to provide an unparalleled view inside the human body.

-ProScan Imaging offers: High-Field MRI, Mid-Field MRI, and Open MRI.
+ProScan Imaging offers: High-Field MRI and Open MRI.

 While the scan is in progress, the MRI system goes through the patient’s body point by point, building up a two- or three-dimensional map of tissue types.
 It then integrates all this information together to create 2-D or 3-D models of the scanned body parts.